 How did maths shape Edinburgh Castle and make life within it possible?
-We have adapted our Castle Quest to use at home, in the garden or when out for daily exercise.
+We have adapted our Castle Quest to use at home, in school or outside.

 These activities are aimed at P5-7 pupils and cover aspects of Numeracy and Mathematics and Social Studies areas of Curriculum for Excellence.

 Social distancing measures should be observed at all times when completing activities in public.